 - 1 tsp black pepper

-- Slice protein against the grain into 1/3" strips.
+- Slice the meat against the grain into 1/3" strips.

-- Mix meat together with the marinade and cover in the fridge overnight.
+- Add your meat to he marinade, cover and place in the fridge overnight.

-- Place the meat onto wire racks and smoke for 2 hours, then remove and place into the dehydrator at 160°F for a further 5-6 hours if using the dehydrator.
-Otherwise, smoke for 7-8 hours in the smoker.
+- Place the meat on to wire racks and smoke for 2 hours, then remove and place into the dehydrator at 160°F for a further 5-6 hours.
+If you are not using a dehydrator smoke for 7-8 hours in the smoker.